TycheSoftwares/arconix-faq/readme.txt

 == Changelog ==
 = 1.4.0 =
-* Updated plugin to be compatible with WP 3.8 dashboard
+* Updated plugin to be better integrated with WP 3.8 dashboard
 * Added support for 'menu order', which allows for custom ordering of FAQ items without the need for another plugin.
 Supports custom ordering within groups as well.
+* Other miscellaneous improvements and bug fixes

 = 1.3.2 =
 Fixed a syntax error